Skip to main content

 caution

-The Magic Leap App Simulator only works when using the XR workflow and a Magic Leap Unity SDK version prior to version 2.0.0.
+The Magic Leap App Simulator is no longer being developed or supported.
+The package only works when using the XR workflow and a Magic Leap Unity SDK version prior to version 2.0.0.

 note